Interested in the Gardasil lawsuit?

 Lawsuit Alleges Gardasil Injection Caused Postural Orthostatic Tachycardia Syndrome (POTS) and Other Injuries

-According to allegations raised in a recently filed product liability lawsuit, side effects of Gardasil injections caused a Florida woman to develop neurological and heterogenous autoimmune injuries, including a condition known as postural orthostatic tachycardia syndrome (POTS), which has left her with permanent pain and health problems.
+Amid a growing number of Gardasil HPV vaccine lawsuits being filed by recipients who suffered serious side effects, allegations raised in a recently filed product liability lawsuit claim the side effects of Gardasil injections caused a Florida woman to develop neurological and heterogenous autoimmune injuries, including a condition known as postural orthostatic tachycardia syndrome (POTS), which has left her with permanent pain and health problems.

 The complaint (PDF) was filed by Ashley Muller in the U.S. District Court for the Northern District of Florida in October, presenting claims against Merck & Co. as the defendant.